-During my travels in Africa, I saw the immediate need to provide medical/transport/supply services to rural communities living from the waterways.
-Many of the inland lakes and rivers are the only source of food and transport to the poorest of communities.
-In Malawi, I have watched fishers pull empty nets from overfishing, while small scale farmers need the water source for their farming and can make use of the waterway to deliver products to their markets.
-In Uganda, fisherman follows the fish to further remote locations to be able to increase their catch.
-In Liberia, four main rivers supporting communities upstream, during the raining season, they are cut off from the cities.
-In Rwanda, Lake Kivu having communities living on more than 150 Islands pose major challenges for healthcare workers needing to provide basic services.
+During my travels in Africa, I saw the immediate need to provide medical/transport/supply services to rural communities from the waterways.
+Many of the inland lakes and rivers are the only source of food and transport for the poorest communities.
+In Malawi, I have watched fishers pull empty nets from overfishing, while small-scale farmers need the water source for their farming and can use the waterway to deliver products to their markets.
+In Uganda, fisherman follows the fish to further remote locations to increase their catch.
+In Liberia, four main rivers support communities upstream; during the rainy season, they are cut off from the cities.
+In Rwanda, Lake Kivu, with communities living on more than 150 Islands, pose significant challenges for healthcare workers needing essential services.
 From my experience, this applies to so many communities throughout Africa.
-In developing the solutions with our various partners, special attention throughout the value chain from concept, design construction and training aspects.
+In developing the solutions with our various partners, special attention is throughout the value chain from concept, design construction and training aspects.

-In 2012, with my partners in Rwanda, I was able to develop the 1st Advanced Water Ambulance for the Ministry of Health Rwanda to service the 150 Islands on Lake Kivu.
+In 2012, with my partners in Rwanda, I developed the 1st Advanced Water Ambulance for the Ministry of Health Rwanda to service the 150 Islands on Lake Kivu.

 In 2015 I was contracted to build another two units for NADMO Ghana to operate on the River Volta.

-As a turnkey solutions provider TAG is able to provide waterborne clinics, hospitals, specialist departments, and hospital complexes.
+TAG can provide waterborne clinics, hospitals, specialist departments, and hospital complexes as turnkey solutions providers.

-Twende Healthcare has the expertise to create field hospitals, mobile facilities, and airdrop hospitals and special purpose vehicles.
+Twende Healthcare has the expertise to create field hospitals, mobile facilities, airdrop hospitals and special-purpose vehicles.